nietzhuang/Cycle-accurate-Eyeriss-model/README.md

 Current Progress:
-Uploaded version LowEyeriss_v0919.
-In this version, LowEyeriss can process multiple channels as well as process logical mapping on physical mapping.
+Modify the script how testbench choose test patterns to make verification more convienient and easier.

 Next Progress:
-Modify the script how testbench choose test patterns to make verification more convienient and easier.
+Encounter a problem of stack size overflow when pattern is large at function void SCHEDULER::ifmap_scheduling(void), have to fix it.